clr enabled Server Configuration Option

 |1||Assembly execution allowed on SQL Server.|

-WOW64 only.
-Restart WOW64 servers to effect the settings changes.
+For WOW64 only: restart WOW64 servers to apply these changes.
 No restart required for other server types.

 CLR uses Code Access Security (CAS) in the .NET Framework, which is no longer supported as a security boundary.
 A CLR assembly created with

 PERMISSION_SET = SAFE may be able to access external system resources, call unmanaged code, and acquire sysadmin privileges.
 Beginning with SQL Server 2017 (14.x), an